 Self-portraits are an excellent tool for storytelling images where you are the subject and the storyteller.
-This way you will be inviting the viewer into your life story to share a bit about you or your interests.
-In this article, we will look at how to tell stories through unique self-portraits.
+This way, you will invite the viewer into your life story to share a bit about you or your interests.
+This article will look at how to tell stories through unique self-portraits.

-Taking pictures of oneself can be an emotional process for many and a fun process for others depending on the theme and story you will be creating.
-Emotional stories could be deep and based on personal and fond memories of what happened or are happening in your life while the fun ones can be all the exciting things that you go about in your day-to-day life.
+Taking pictures of oneself can be an emotional process for many and a fun process for others, depending on the theme and story you will be creating.
+Emotional stories could be deep and based on personal and fond memories of what happened or is happening in your life, while the fun ones can be all the exciting things that you go about in your day-to-day life.

 Finding The Story For Self-Portraits